CrackedPolishedBlackstoneBricksMC/toybox/README.md

 ### toybox-gdiff

 A simple implementation of the Generic Diff algorithm described by [W3C NOTE-GDIFF](https://www.w3.org/TR/NOTE-gdiff-19970825.html).
 This format is used by Minecraft Forge binpatches.
+Does not have the capability to create diffs; only applies them.

 No dependencies.
 Compatible with Java 8.